reiase/dplyr.spark.hive/README.md

 It may work with other hadoop versions, but we need the hive and hive-thriftserver support.
 The package is able to start the thirft server but can also connect to a running one.

-`dplyr.spark` has a few dependencies: get them with
+`dplyr.spark.hive` has a few dependencies: get them with

 ```
 install.packages(c("RJDBC", "dplyr", "DBI", "devtools"))